-In lesson 8, we have understood the concept of data and learned about how to manage them in Visual Basic 2017.
-In this lesson, we will learn how to store the data and how to declare them.
-In Visual Basic 2017, data can be stored as variables or as constants.
+In lesson 8, you have understood different types of data and learned how to write code involving the numeric and non-numeric data.
+In this lesson, you shall learn how to store the data and how to declare them.
+In Visual Basic 2019, data can be stored as variables or constants.
 Variables are like mailboxes in the post office.
 The content of the variable changes every now and then, just like the mailboxes.
-In Visual Basic 2017, variables are the specific areas allocated by the computer memory to store data.
+In Visual Basic 2019, variables are the specific areas allocated by the computer memory to store data.

-Like the mailboxes, each variable must be assigned a name.
-To name a variable in Visual Basic 2017, you need to follow a set of rules as follows:
+Like the mailboxes, you must assign a name to the variable.
+To name a variable in VB2019, you have to follow a set of rules as follows:

 Some examples of valid and invalid variable names are displayed in Table 9.1

-In Visual Basic 2017, you have to declare the variables before using them.
-To declare a variable, you need to assign a name to the variable and state its data type.
+In Visual Basic 2019, you need to declare the variables before you can use them.
+To declare a variable, you assign a name to the variable and state its data type.
 If you fail to do so, the program will run into an error.
 Variables are usually declared in the general section of the code windows using the Dim statement.

-The syntax to declare a variable in Visual Basic 2017 is as follows:
+The syntax to declare a variable in VB 2019 is as follows:

 Dim VariableName As DataType